Schmeichel20/yuduki-colour-light/README.md

 If you want to use it WIP, refer to [the Microsoft documentation](https://code.visualstudio.com/api/extension-guides/color-theme) (and related pages) on how to use an unpacked VS code colour theme.

 Currently I have no plans of publishing this to the official VSC extension marketplace.
 Maybe I will at a later date.

+## Readability

+In case you want to modify this colour preset, you can refer to [Microsoft's theme colour guide](https://code.visualstudio.com/api/references/theme-color) for a better understanding of what each parameter is for.